How To Read a Tape Measure Accurately + Tips and Tricks

 The Metal Tab Hook

-At the front of the tape is a metal tab.
-This has many uses.
+At the front of the tape is a metal tab with many handy uses.
 One of the main things you will notice is that the metal tab moves.
-You may think it is broken, but it is actually intentional and helps make getting accurate measurements easier.
-We will discuss that in detail below.
+You may think it is broken, but this is actually intentional and makes it easier to get accurate tape measure readings.
+More on that below.

 The Thumb Lock